 Which article of the constitution of India grants special leave to appeal to the apex court?

 Article 136 grants the right to appeal to the apex court through a special leave petition

-Under which article the high court certifies a case to be fit for appeal to the supreme court?
+Under which article does the high court certify a case to be fit for appeal to the Supreme Court?

-The limitation period to file an appeal through special leave in the apex court is 90 days, and if the high court refuses to issue the certificate under article 134A of the Indian constitution in a case appealable by special leave petition, then an appeal can get made within 60 days.
+The limitation period to file an appeal through special leave in the apex court is 90 days, and if the high court refuses to issue the certificate under Article 134A of the Indian constitution in a case appealable by special leave petition, then an appeal can be made within 60 days.

 What is the grace period prescribed beyond the expiry of the limitation period in an appeal against an arbitral award?

 The grace period granted beyond the limitation period ( i.e., 90 days) is 30 days.